 Red Hot Poker

 If you’re looking for a bold bloom that adds vertical interest in your landscape, add Kniphofia.
 A favorite of hummingbirds, the flower spikes add hot color to liven up the garden.
-Try the bright orange blooms of ‘Elvira’, which blooms from summer through fall.
+Similarly, the bright orange blooms of ‘Elvira’ blooms from summer through fall.

 Think that only jewel tones can fill your autumn garden?
 Think again!
 If you love pretty pinks, add Lychnis flos-cuculi ‘Petite Jenny’.
 The 14-inch plant is topped with masses of soft, lavender-pink blooms from early summer through autumn.
 It’s perfect for borders, cottage gardens, meadow gardens, and containers.

 Bright yellow blooms of Rudbeckia offer a perfect addition to fall gardens, but common black-eyed Susan often grows spindly and topples in rainstorms.
 For a sturdy, floriferous plant that thrives all autumn, try ‘Viette’s Little Suzy’ (pictured).
-With masses of showy yellow flowers to liven up the garden, it also adds additional autumn interest, as the foliage turns a rich mahogany as the temperatures cool.
+Masses of showy yellow flowers liven up the garden, and also add additional autumn interest.
+The foliage turns a rich mahogany as the temperatures cool.

 Pretty pink flowers atop variegated foliage make Sedum Autumn Charm™ a choice variety to grow in your fall garden.
 The foliage creates a pretty display, while the pollinators appreciate the large blooms.